Tenmoku

 Tenmoku (天目, also spelled "temmoku" and "temoku") is a type of glaze that originates in imitating Chinese Jian ware (建盏) of the southern Song dynasty (1127–1279), original examples of which are also called tenmoku in Japan.

 Jian ware tea bowl shapes are conical in form with a slight indent below the rim.
-They are about 4-5 in in height.
+They are about 4-5 in in width and 2-3.5 in in height.
 The emphasis is on the ceramic glaze, where a number of distinct effects can be produced, some including an element of randomness that has a philosophical appeal to the Japanese.
 The tea-masters who developed the Japanese tea ceremony promoted the aesthetic underlying tenmoku pottery.